Skip to Content

 The Foundation has re-named Mary's favorite scholarship in her honor.
 To make a gift to the Mary Ernst Memorial Staff Scholarship. please visit the Foundation giving page.
 Mary worked tirelessly on behalf of Normandale students since her retirement, and her goal was to fully fund this scholarship.

-Lacher (Bartosh), Judith Ann Age 79, of Bloomington, formerly of Moorhead, died peacefully in her home June 25, 2021, of bile duct cancer.
+Lacher (Bartosh), Judith Ann Age 79, of Bloomington, formerly of Moorhead, died peacefully in her home June 25, 2021, of cancer.
 Preceded in death by husband, Robert.
 Survived by sister, Linda (Bernard) Kovach; daughters, Lori (Craig) Malvey and Lissa (Ryan) Starr; granddaughters, Jessie and Willa Malvey and many other relatives and friends.

 Judy spent her career working in all levels of education as a Physical Education teacher, coach, and academic advisor in both the Twin Cities and Fargo/Moorhead areas.
 She was a Health & Physical Education Instructor at Normandale Community College.
 She was a true sports fan and attended many sporting events earning her the title amongst her family and friends of "Number One Fan".